-- To disengage a winch, push and hold the corresponding winch button.
-Release the button to engage the winch. - To wind and unwind the winch cable at high speed, toggle the speed switch to the high position.
+- To turn the wrecker engine on or off, use the two buttons on the side of the remote control. - To disengage a winch, push and hold the corresponding winch button.
+Release the button to engage the winch. - To rotate the boom and wind and unwind the winch cable at high speed, toggle the speed switch to the high position.
 Toggle the speed switch to the low position to return to slow speed. - You can perform all other functions using the remote control levers as you would with the control panel.